18F/federalist-design/research/beta2/beta2_interviewguide.md

 ### 1: Log in & Landing page

-*The first thing we'll do is to sign up on Federalist using Github basic landing page thoughts / login through github / dashboard pages list
+*The first thing we'll do is to sign up on Federalist using Github.
+You'll notice we'll go through this part quickly, and if you have any questions I can answer them at the end.*

+basic landing page thoughts / login through github / dashboard pages list